 Smoothies are easy and nutritious.
-For those hot summer days, these breakfast berry smoothie popsicles are a real treat!
+For those hot summer days, these breakfast frozen smoothie popsicles are a real treat!

 It could be the dead of winter, but my kids are always ready for ice cream and popsicles.
 I don’t get it.
 It’s definitely not just a kid-thing.
 It’s also my husband’s thing, too, who happens to be a giant kid, disguised as a 50-something man.

 My kids also adore smoothies.
 They help me boost my family’s immune system and battle the colds and sniffles we suffer through during the cootie-filled-months.

 But, when the temperature goes up, the our berry smoothies turn into berry smoothie popsicles.
 The same great benefits in a deliciously cold package.

 It’s not rocket science.
 It’s not like this hasn’t been done before.
 Feel free to use any combination of fruits and veggies you want in your smoothie popsicles.
 Just remember, if you add a lot of greens to a berry smoothie, you tend to get a gray looking smoothie.

 For the question of fresh or frozen, I prefer to use frozen fruits when it comes to making smoothies.
 This way I do not have to add ice like you do with fresh fruit.
 I have a large variety of frozen fruits in my freezer.
 Some of my favorite fruits include: